raphamorim/rio/docs/install/index.md

 Even before proceed to download please check if the version specified to download is the latest in [https://github.com/raphamorim/rio/releases](https://github.com/raphamorim/rio/releases), because fresh canary versions are often more stable than the previous ones.

+Another option for MacOS is the installation script:

+{% highlight shellscript %}
+curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/raphamorim/rio/main/scripts/install.sh | bash
+{% endhighlight %}

+This script will install Rio terminal automatically.

+It is also recommend to automate it by adding the install script to  your shell configuration file, like bashrc or zshrc.

+In the example below, it will add an alias called "rio-update" that you can run whenever you want to update Rio terminal:

+{% highlight bash %}
+echo "alias rio-update=\"curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/raphamorim/rio/main/scripts/install.sh | bash\"" >> ~/.zshrc
+{% endhighlight %}

 <br/>

 ## Linux (Build from the source)